What is a Living Wall?

 One of the things that concern most of the people when it comes to the living walls is the watering technique, I mean how it comes to water a vertical garden without making a miss.

 Well most of the living walls, especially the huge ones, are automatically irrigated without the need for intervention, in which they are designed with a drip-irrigation system.

 It maximizes the use of water and is set up using an automated system that times the irrigation to minimize water waste.

 Recirculation systems are the most efficient, WHY?
 Simple because they reuse the water repeatedly, pumping the water from the bottom to the top, until there’s no water left, the tank is then refilled.
 Alternatively, direct irrigation is an option for spaces that don’t have room for tanks like the small living walls.

-How Long a Living Wall Can Last?
+How Long The Living Walls Planters Can Last?

 Well, no one can tell how a living wall can last. as all, we know that it’s durability depends on the life of plants that it contains, in which we can’t tell how long they can live, they will continue to live until their roots run out of space and can’t grow any larger.